 Capitalism: The Negative Consequences of Exploitative Structures

 In contrast, capitalism is an economic system based on private ownership of the means of production and the creation of profit through labor exploitation.
 This system creates economic inequality, as wealth and power are concentrated in the hands of a small minority of capitalists.
 At the same time, the majority of the population struggles to make ends meet.
-This inequality is unjust and creates social instability and conflict, as marginalized groups are excluded from the benefits of economic growth and prosperity.
+This unjust inequality creates social instability and conflict, as marginalized groups are excluded from economic growth and prosperity benefits.

 Moreover, capitalism is also responsible for environmental destruction, as the pursuit of profit often leads to the exploitation and degradation of natural resources.
-This exploitation is harmful to the environment and perpetuates social and economic inequality, as marginalized communities often bear the brunt of environmental degradation and its associated health consequences.
+This exploitation harms the environment and perpetuates social and economic inequality, as marginalized communities often bear the brunt of environmental degradation and its associated health consequences.

-Finally, capitalism is also responsible for systemic violence, as the pursuit of profit often leads to the exploitation and oppression of workers and to the perpetuation of racial, gender, and other forms of discrimination.
-This violence is not only physical but also psychological and emotional, as workers are subjected to stressful and dehumanizing working conditions, and to the constant threat of unemployment and economic insecurity.
+Finally, capitalism is also responsible for systemic violence, as the pursuit of profit often leads to the exploitation and oppression of workers and the perpetuation of racial, gender, and other forms of discrimination.
+This violence is physical but psychological and emotional, as workers are subjected to stressful and dehumanizing working conditions and the constant threat of unemployment and economic insecurity.